Kyle Carrero Lopez

 About

-Kyle Carrero Lopez was born to Cuban parents in northern New Jersey and is the author of MUSCLE MEMORY, the chapbook winner of the 2020 [PANK] Books Contest (sample poems here).
-Among other subjects, his work centers power, social life, and Afro-Cuban histories.
-He’s represented by—but not related to—Ashley Lopez of Waxman Literary.
+Kyle Carrero Lopez is the author of MUSCLE MEMORY, the chapbook winner of the 2020 [PANK] Books Contest (sample poems here), PARTY LINE, forthcoming Spring 2026 from Graywolf, and serves as Editor for the Poetry Project Newsletter.
+Born to Cuban parents in northern New Jersey, his work centers power, social life, and Afro-Cuban histories, among other subjects.
+He’s represented by—but not related to—Ashley Lopez at Massie McQuilkin & Altman.

 He co-founded LEGACY, a Brooklyn-based production collective by and for Black queer artists.
-His writing has been highlighted in Best New Poets, Best of the Net, W Magazine, The Atlantic, and episodes of Poetry Unbound and The Slowdown.
+His writing has been highlighted in Best New Poets and Best of the Net; round-ups in W Magazine, Current Affairs, and The Atlantic; and episodes of Poetry Unbound and The Slowdown.

-Kyle is the recipient of fellowships from the CubaOne Foundation and NYU, where he was a Goldwater Writing Workshop Fellow, a Provost’s Global Research Initiative Fellow at NYU Berlin, and earned his M.F.A. in Poetry.
-He’s also a Cave Canem workshop alum and a 2022 Tin House Scholar.
+Kyle has received fellowships from Cave Canem, CubaOne Foundation, the New York State Council on the Arts, the Martha’s Vineyard Institute of Creative Writing, NYC Poets Afloat, and NYU, where he was a Goldwater Writing Workshop Fellow, a Provost’s Global Research Initiative Fellow at NYU Berlin, and earned his M.F.A. in Poetry.
+He was also a 2022 Tin House Scholar.

 Selected Publications